j4mes12/SDPA_Coursework/Part1/Part1.md

 #### check_legal_position

-This method checks if position is within the board and not a player's past move.
+This method checks if the position is within the board and not a player's past move.

 #### calculate_next_positions_sim